 If you are not sure of your preference eligibility, visit the Department of Labor's Veterans' Preference Advisor.

 Now that we have discussed your preference eligibility and the associated points, let's discuss preference groups.
-Preference eligibles are divided into four basic groups as follows:
+Preference eligibles are divided into five basic groups as follows:

 - CPS - Disability rating of 30% or more (10 points)

 - CP - Disability rating of at least 10% but less than 30% (10 points)

 - XP - Disability rating less than 10% (10 points)